LiliaFramework/Lilia/documentation/manual/getting-started.md

 # Getting Started
-It's pretty easy to get started with creating your own schema with Helix.
+It's pretty easy to get started with creating your own schema with Lilia.
 It requires a bit of bootstrapping if you're starting from scratch, but you should quickly be on your way to developing your schema after following one of the below sections in this guide.

 # Installing the framework
-Before you start working on your schema, you'll need to install Helix onto your server.
+Before you start working on your schema, you'll need to install Lilia onto your server.
 The exact instructions will vary based on your server provider, or if you're hosting the server yourself.

-You'll need to download the framework from [GitHub](https://github.com/bleonheart/LiliaTest) into a folder called `helix`.
-This folder goes into your server's `gamemodes` folder at `garrysmod/gamemodes/helix`.
+You'll need to download the framework from [GitHub](https://github.com/bleonheart/LiliaTest) into a folder called `lilia`.
+This folder goes into your server's `gamemodes` folder at `garrysmod/gamemodes/lilia`.
 That's it!
 The framework is now installed onto your server.
 Of course, you'll need to restart your server after installing the framework and a schema.

 # MySQL usage
-By default, Helix will use SQLite (which is built into Garry's Mod) to store player/character data.
+By default, Lilia will use SQLite (which is built into Garry's Mod) to store player/character data.
 This requires no configuration and will work "out of the box" after installing and will be fine for most server owners.
 However, you might want to connect your database to your website or use multiple servers with one database - this will require the usage of an external database accessible elsewhere.
 This will require the use of a MySQL server.
 Some server providers will provide you with a MySQL database for free to use with your server.

 ## Installing
-Helix uses the [MySQLOO](https://github.com/FredyH/MySQLOO) library to connect to MySQL databases.
+Lilia uses the [MySQLOO](https://github.com/FredyH/MySQLOO) library to connect to MySQL databases.
 You'll need to follow the instructions for installing that library onto your server before continuing.
 In a nutshell, you need to make sure `gmsv_mysqloo_win32.dll` or `gmsv_mysqloo_linux.dll` (depending on your server's operating system) is in the `garrysmod/lua/bin` folder.

 In older versions of MySQLOO, you previously required a .dll called `libmysql.dll` to place in your `root` server folder, where `srcds`/`srcds_linux` was stored.
 Newer versions of MySQLOO no longer require this.

 ## Configuring
-Now that you've installed MySQLOO, you need to tell Helix that you want to connect to an external MySQL database instead of using SQLite.
-This requires creating a `helix.yml` configuration file in the `garrysmod/gamemodes/helix` folder.
-There is an example one already made for you called `helix.example.yml` that you can copy and rename to `helix.yml`.
+Now that you've installed MySQLOO, you need to tell Lilia that you want to connect to an external MySQL database instead of using SQLite.
+This requires creating a `lilia.yml` configuration file in the `garrysmod/gamemodes/lilia` folder.
+There is an example one already made for you called `lilia.example.yml` that you can copy and rename to `lilia.yml`.

 The first thing you'll need to change is the `adapter` entry so that it says `mysqloo`.
 Next is to change the other entries to match your database's connection information.
-Here is an example of what your `helix.yml` should look like:
+Here is an example of what your `lilia.yml` should look like:

 ```
 database: